Alleged $1.5m Fraud: Court Rejects Investment Firm Boss’ Bail, Orders Accelerated Trial

 Following the arraignment, prosecution counsel, Babatunde Sonoiki, urged the court to fix a trial date and remand the defendant in INTERPOL custody pending the conclusion of investigations.

-He argued that an earlier ruling of the Federal High Court restrained the EFCC from arresting the defendant and alleged that the anti-graft agency violated the order.
+Awonuga argued that an earlier ruling of the Federal High Court restrained EFCC from arresting the defendant and alleged that the anti-graft agency violated the order.

 Responding, Sonoiki maintained that the Federal High Court ruling emanated from a civil matter that had since been withdrawn and did not bar criminal proceedings.